Defining Primary Table Columns

 Auto Assign Field

 Certain database fields can be assigned automatically by the db_object.
 For example, if your database table contains a "last_update_timestamp" field this can be assigned automatically to the current timestamp value whenever a record is updated.
+Here is the list of Auto Assign values:

 Auto Assign Method